slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'A book is less important for what it says than for what it makes you think.' -- Louis L'amour*

-> *'Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself.'*
+> *'Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself.' -- Matt Haig*

 > *'Books serve to show a man that those original thoughts of his aren't very new after all.' -- Abraham Lincoln*